Updated: Jun 25

 Just like a music record the mind has its grooves in the form of habits, samaskaras ( impressions of past experiences), and set mental and behavioral patterns.
 The mind remains conditioned by the previous experiences and habits, as these remain deeply engraved in it.
 Our repeated bad behavioral patterns are actually the repeated, continuous replay of the associated grooves on the record, destructive addictions are also the result of the needle of the record machine getting stuck in the same groove, and being played again and again.

-Why meditation is good for you? is because it helps lift the needle from the negative grove and place it in to a more positive one.
+Why meditation is good for you? is because it helps lift the needle from the negative grove and place it in to a more positive one, or induces positive thinking.
 This will attune the music of the mind to more positive and uplifting energy, prana.
 One of the main purpose, benefit of meditation is to create new grooves, channels on the record of the mind, and destroy the destructive ones.

 The Mind is like a Fast Spinning fan